 Because YNAB keeps track of your transactions, you should be able to see where you’re spending your money, and then figure out where you could cut spending.
 Could you reduce spending on fast food, entertainment, or cancel a subscription that you’re not using?

 Because I monitor my expenses every week, I recently figured out that I could save another $60 a month by switching to a cheaper social networking and newsletter hosting service.
 Now I have more money to get toward my vacation trip.

 After using YNAB for four months, I realized I could pull out the money I had stashed away in my Digit account, and put that money back in my checking account.
 From there, I assigned that money to the following month’s categories.
 Since doing this, I’m now stay a month ahead in my monthly expenses and goals.

 I look forward to budgeting my money every month because I’m no longer guessing how much money I will need, and how much I should be spending.

-My goal is to eventually get three months ahead, but that will require greater income.
+My goal is to eventually get three months ahead, but that will require a greater income.

 Thanks for using my affiliate link to start your trial of YouNeedABudget.

-YNAB has several free online tutorials and webinars I suggest you use during the free trial to get going.
-Quite frankly, if you have a simple budget of earning and spending money, the system will be easy to learn.
+YNAB has several free online tutorials and webinars that I suggest you use during the free trial to get going.
+If you have a simple budget of earning and spending money, the system will be easy to learn.

-If on the other hand, you have credit payments, a flexible income, and/or in debt, you’re going need to do some extra work.
-But again, YNAB tutorials and webinars address all the various problems that most people encounter with their personal expenses.
+If on the other hand you have credit card payments, a flexible income, and/or are in debt, you’re going need to do some extra work.
+But again, the YNAB tutorials and webinars address all the various problems that most people encounter with their personal expenses.